-Adjustable feet allow you to level the table on uneven floors.
+Adjustable feet make the table stand steady also on uneven floors.

-Screws for attaching the legs to the table top are included.
+Screws for fixing the legs to the table top are included.

 Possible to separate for recycling or energy recovery if available in your community.

 Wipe clean with a cloth dampened in a mild cleaner.